The-Orange-Dot/project-usagi/README.md

 **E2/F5 TTS**

 **Note**: This is the best model i could find.
-The quality is amazing.
-So far it takes 5-6 seconds to produce audio.
-Currently, she sounds like a 54 year old man who is happily divorced and on his sailboat.
+The quality is amazing but it's not super quick.
+I feel that it's loading the model twice, so that could be a factor.
+So far it takes 5-6 seconds to produce audio from speaking into the mic to outputing the audio.
+I've managed to change her voice to a young female voice and she no longer sounds like a 54 year old man who is happily divorced and on his sailboat.

 Stupid cheap USB speaker I bought has no volume control. used this command to turn down the volume on the raspberry pi 5: